Jiangwb/SeisFlows-manual/docs/index.md

 ## Unsolved problem:

-1. Use GPU version SPECFEM2D in SeisFlows
+1. Use GPU version SPECFEM2D in SeisFlows, try devel version
 2. Tikhonov regularization

 ## Need to do: